Davina Rush Davina Rush

 If you know me personally, or have read my previous blogs, you know that I have always been haunted.

 I wander through these secret passages almost every night.
-Mostly alone, though sometimes there are others with me—friends or family that have come to visit.
+Mostly alone, though sometimes there are others with me—friends or family members, long gone from this mortal coil, that come to visit.
 And when there is someone with me, I always warn them before entering, I tell them they can’t go into certain rooms, or open certain doors.

 “A violent ghost haunts the top floor.
 Never go up there—ever.
-He’s pure rage.”
+He is pure rage.”

-Or a ghost they wouldn’t understand, one I don’t want to be frightened away.
-I tell them:
+Or a ghost they wouldn’t understand, one I don’t want them to frightened away.

-“He’s a strange one, always looping through tragic memories.
+I tell them: “He’s a strange one, always looping through tragic memories.
 If you see him, just stand very still and don’t make eye contact.”
-I watch him, sad that he can’t let those things go, that those things still hurt him so deeply.

 Or the shy ghost in the basement that won’t show itself unless I’m alone or with someone I trust deeply.

-The violent ghost upstairs is honestly my favorite though.
+The violent ghost upstairs is my favorite though.
 He throws things, he cracks mirrors, howling and warding everyone away—except for me.
-He is absolutely terrifying to anyone else who sees him, because they see only violent rage in his dark eyes, malevolent chaos… but I see something different.
-In his obsidion eyes, I see grief, I see the haunted, the broken, the sorrowful eyes that don’t want to be seen.
-I see the deep wounds that only I will ever truly understand.
-When he sees me, he stops.
+He is absolutely terrifying to anyone else who sees him, because they see only violent fury in his dark eyes, malevolent chaos… but I see something different.
+In those obsidian depths, I see the haunted, the broken, the sorrowful eyes that don’t want to be seen.
+I see myself.
+I see the deep wounds that only I will ever truly know and understand.
+And when he sees me, he stops.
 He calms.
-He remembers who he really is, looking into the mirror of ourselves— him seeing the calm in the storm and me seeing the violence that I’ll never unleash.
+He remembers who he really is, looking into the mirror of ourselves— him seeing the calm in the storm, and me seeing the violent grief that I’ll never share with another soul.

-In some dreams, the ghosts guard me.
-I remember one dream where I was outside of the house gardening when someone tried to sneak up behind me.
-Before they could reach me, I heard them scream.
-I turned to see them being dragged down by vines that coiled around them, pulling them into the earth.
-The house itself—my house—was protecting me.
+In one dream, I was outside of the house gardening when someone tried to sneak up behind me.
+Before they could reach me with their ill intentions, I heard them scream.
+I turned, just in time to see them being attacked by vines that coiled around them, pulling them down into the earth.
+The house itself was protecting me.
 I wasn’t scared even for a moment as i witnessed this horrific scene, because I knew—I always know—that I am safe here.

 I’ve had these dreams for years, and more and more I’ve come to realize that this house—this gloriously haunted place—is ME.

-The ghosts, the emotions that dwell in that space, the fractures of myself, are still me and deserve my attention, my care.
+The ghosts, the emotions that dwell in that space, the fractures of myself, wandering the corridors in silence or violence.
 Old griefs that hide in the darkest corners of the basement, where I go to visit and bring offerings— My anger and rage on the top floor where no one is permitted to enter, for their own safety and sanity—And then there are my ancestors and guides—my beautiful grandmothers waiting at the kitchen table or on the front porch for me.

-This house is fierce and loyal and dangerous in all the best ways.
-It is a beautiful inheritance—a space that holds all the most beautiful and horrific parts of myself.
+My house is fierce and loyal and dangerous in all the best ways.
+It is a beautiful inheritance—a space that holds all the most wonderful and most horrific parts of myself.
 The guardian of all that I hold sacred and fearful.
-It keeps the unworthy out, or shelters those who could not bear what they might see in the mirrors—the horrors I’ve endured, captured within the looking glass.
-It welcomes me again and again, it’s eternal caretaker.
+It keeps the unworthy out and it welcomes me again and again, it’s eternal caretaker.
+Tucked away in the beautiful bones of this ancient structure there are legions of tales, yet untold.
+Stories, like vines that creep into every space.
+Fictions and truths tucked away like precious relics, immortalized outside of time and waiting for the pen.

-I’m never afraid, because I AM the haunted house
+I am never afraid in this place, because I AM the haunted house

 Read More